JeppeKlitgaard/DTU-02613-TimeSeries/Assignment4/report/report.typ

 For the fitting, the following contraints were set: The inital value for the hidden-state value was chosen at $X_0 = 20$ and $Sigma_(t+1 | t)^(x x)=1.0$, the parameters were initialized as $a=0.8 \, B=[0.05, 0.1, 0.1]^T \, c=1, sigma_1^2=log(2), sigma_2^2=log(2)$.
 All entries of $a, B, c$ were constrained in the interval $[-2,2]$, while $sigma_1^2 \, sigma_2^2$, the variances of $e_(1 \, t) \, e_(2 \, t)$ were constrained in $[1e-3, log(10)]$.

-These values were chosen somewhat arbitrarily (based on what worked well) within the boundry of the hints given in the exercise.
+These values were chosen somewhat arbitrarily (based on what worked well) within the boundary of the hints given in the exercise.

 We fitted the model analogously to the framework introduced in @eq:1.3_Kalman_filter and @eq:1.4_implicit_Kalman_likelihood (for which the code can be found in the attached `2.ipynb` file).
 The Kalman-Filter provided predictions for the hidden-state, which where the basis for our negative log-likelihood to minimize.
 The resulting estimated parameters rounded to the 4th decimal digit are: